stupidcomputer/stupidcomputer/src/legal/index.md

 ----

-.. _CCPA compliance:

-*CCPA compliance*
+## CCPA compliance

-Pursuant to the `California Civil Code, div.
+Pursuant to the [California Civil Code, div.
 3, part.
-4, title 1.81.5 ("The Californica Consumer Privacy Act of 2018"), 1798.40 <https://leginfo.legislature.ca.gov/faces/codes_displaySection.xhtml?lawCode=CIV&sectionNum=1798.140>`_, beepboop.systems fails the 1798.140(d) test -- that is, beepboop.systems is *not* a business:
+4, title 1.81.5 ("The Californica Consumer Privacy Act of 2018"), 1798.40](https://leginfo.legislature.ca.gov/faces/codes_displaySection.xhtml?lawCode=CIV&sectionNum=1798.140), beepboop.systems fails the 1798.140(d) test -- that is, beepboop.systems is *not* a business:

   d.
 “Business” means: